-In 1959, the PCC was dissolved and the Athletic Association of Western Universities (AAWU) was formed with Thomas J. Hamilton was appointed Commissioner of the new league.
-The original AAWU membership included California, Stanford, USC, UCLA and Washington.
+In 1959, the PCC was dissolved and the Athletic Association of Western Universities (AAWU) was formed with Thomas J. Hamilton appointed Commissioner of the new league.
+The original AAWU membership included California, Stanford, USC, UCLA, and Washington.
 Washington State joined the membership in 1962, while Oregon and Oregon State joined in 1964.
 Under Hamilton's watch, the name Pacific-8 Conference was adopted in 1968.
 In 1971, Wiles Hallock took over as Commissioner of the Pac-8.

 Ten years later, on July 1, 1978, the University of Arizona and Arizona State University were admitted to the league and the Pacific-10 Conference became a reality.
 In 1986-87, the league took on a new look, expanding to include 10 women's sports.
-Since then, the Conference has been considered the premiere league in women's athletics, securing the most NCAA titles in women's sports of any conference nearly every year.
+Since then, the Conference has been considered the premier league in women's athletics, securing the most NCAA titles in women's sports of any conference nearly every year.

-Thomas C. Hansen was named the Commissioner of the Pac-10 in 1983, a role he would hold for 26 years until 2009, and was succeeded by current Commissioner Larry Scott, who took on the new role in July 2009.
+Thomas C. Hansen was named the Commissioner of the Pac-10 in 1983, a role he would hold for 26 years until 2009, when he was succeeded by current Commissioner Larry Scott.

-During the 2010-11 academic year, the University of Colorado accepted its invitation to join the Pac-12 on June 11, 2010, and on June 17, 2010, the University of Utah agreed to join the Conference.
+The University of Colorado accepted its invitation to join the Pac-12 on June 11, 2010, and on June 17, 2010, the University of Utah agreed to join the Conference.
 The Buffaloes and Utes officially became the 11th and 12th members of the Conference on July 1, 2011, the first additions to the league since 1978.

-It was during that 2010-11 academic year that Scott helped deliver monumental changes that transformed the Conference into a modern 12-team league.
-In addition to expanding to 12 teams, member institutions agreed to equal revenue sharing for the first time in the Conference's history, created two divisions - the North and the South, for football only and established a Football Championship Game for the first time ever.
-He also secured a landmark media rights deal that dramatically increased national exposure and revenue for each school, establishing the Pac-12 Networks and Pac-12 Digital Network that guaranteed enhanced exposure across all sports.
+It was during the 2010-11 academic year that Scott helped deliver monumental changes that transformed the Conference into a modern 12-team league.
+In addition to expanding to 12 teams, member institutions agreed to equal revenue sharing for the first time in the Conference's history, created two football divisions - the North and the South, and established a Football Championship Game for the first time.
+He also secured landmark media rights deals with ESPN and FOX that dramatically increased national exposure and revenue for each school, in addition to establishing Pac-12 Networks which guaranteed enhanced exposure across all sports.

-Currently, the Pac-12 sponsors 11 men's sports and 12 women's sports, with beach volleyball added in 2015-16.
-Additionally, the Conference is a member of the Mountain

-Pacific Sports Federation (MPSF) in four other men's sports and three women's sports.
+Currently, the Pac-12 sponsors 11 men's sports and 13 women's sports, with women's lacrosse a new addition for the 2017-18 academic year and beach volleyball having been added in 2015-16.
+Additionally, the Conference is a member of the Mountain Pacific Sports Federation (MPSF) in four other men's sports and two women's sports.